Common property problems and how to spot them

-If the slates on your roof are very evenly cut then this is likely to be a modern replacement or new slate roof.
+If the slates on your roof are very evenly cut then this is likely to be a modern replacement or new roof.

 Subsidence is a very serious problem which can affect the safety of a property, as well as its resale value.
 It happens when the ground under a property moves or sinks lower, pulling some of the building’s foundations with it.